- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

 How international money transfers work

-Main options to transfer money overseas
+Main options for transferring money overseas

 - Bank transfers